 - 1/2 cup beef broth

-- 1 teaspoon Worcestershire sauce* *I can cheat with an entire dish with only 1 tsp. of this sauce, but you may not be able to.
+- 1 teaspoon Worcestershire sauce* *A known irritant.
 Omit it, if you know it’ll hurt you.

 1 Boil the potatoes: Place the peeled and quartered potatoes in medium sized pot.
 Cover with at least an inch of cold water.
 Add a teaspoon of salt.
 Bring to a boil, reduce to a simmer, and cook until tender (about 20 minutes.

 2 Sauté vegetables: While the potatoes are cooking, melt 4 tablespoons of the butter in a large sauté pan on medium heat.
-Add the chopped onions and cook until tender, about 6 to 10 minutes.
+Add the chopped onions or onion powder, a clove of garlic or garlic powder, and cook until tender, about 6 to 10 minutes.